 Probation - A FEMA-imposed change in a community's status resulting from violations and deficiencies in the adminstration and enforcement of NFIP local floodplain management regulations.

 Procedure Memorandum (PM) - A guidance document issued by FEMA to implement updates to the requirements documented in FEMA’s guidelines and standards; to provide additional clarification of procedures to be followed by FEMA and FEMA mapping partners that are not documented in the FEMA guidelines and standards; and to establish new procedures and policies for FEMA and FEMA mapping partners that will be incorporated at a later date.

-Program Management (PM) Contractor - A team of private-sector firms that, under contract to FEMA HQ, performs a variety of program management activities in support of the Risk MAP initiative, including the development and implementation of a National Outreach Strategy.
+Program Management (PM) Provider - A team of private-sector firms that, under contract to FEMA, performs a variety of program management activities in support of the Risk MAP program.

-Proposed Flood Hazard Determination Notices - The notices that FEMA publishes in the FEDERAL REGISTER and posts on the FEMA Website to announce proposed flood hazard determinations for a community (i.e., new or modified BFEs, base flood depths, SFHAs, zone designations, and/or regulatory floodways).
+Proposed Flood Hazard Determination Notices - The notices that FEMA publishes in the Federal Register and posts on the FEMA website to announce proposed flood hazard determinations for a community (i.e., new or modified BFEs, base flood depths, SFHAs, flood insurance risk zone designations, and/or regulatory floodways).

 Quadrangle - A U.S. Geological Survey (USGS) topographic map.

-Quality Assurance/Quality Control (QA/QC) Reviews - The reviews of the Flood Insurance Study reports, maps, and related products and data performed to ensure compliance with FEMA standards.
+Quality Assurance/Quality Control (QA/QC) Reviews - The reviews of the FIS reports, maps, and related products and data performed to ensure compliance with FEMA standards.

 Radius of Maximum Winds - The distance from the eye of a hurricane, where surface and wind velocities are zero, to the place where surface wind speeds are maximum.